simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 **Encryption**: AES-256 encryption with Argon2d key derivation

-**Zero-Knowledge Architecture**: Dashlane cannot access your master password or vault contents.
+**Zero-Knowledge Architecture**: Dashlane can't access your master password or vault contents.
 All encryption/decryption occurs locally on your devices.

 **2026 Security Audit**: Dashlane underwent third-party audits by Atos in March 2025, with follow-up assessments in September 2025 and February 2026.
 All critical findings from previous audits have been remediated.